gradle/gradle/design-docs/play-support.md

 it to Play's NettyServer.
 When a new request comes in, Play will call Gradle's implementation of BuildLink.reload and if any files have changed then Gradle will have to recompile and return a new classloader to Play.

-## Resources are built on demand when running Play application
+## Feature: Resources are built on demand when running Play application

 When running a Play application, start the application without building any resources.
 Build these resources only when requested by the client.